 In addition, the UCA provides training in construction math, reading blueprints, concrete work, line and grade, the benefits of Union membership, and workplace diversity, equity, inclusion, and accessibility.
 Over the course of the four-week program, participants will practice hands-on skills like pouring concrete and setting up scaffolding, visit job sites, and see members of a wide range of Building and Construction Trades Unions in action, so they can see which careers may be right for them.

-After successful completion of the program, graduates of the UCA will receive support from Maine AFL-CIO staff and our community partners in identifying and applying for apprenticeships that align with their interests.
+After successful completion of the program, graduates of the Union Construction Academy will receive support from Maine AFL-CIO staff and our community partners in identifying and applying for apprenticeships that align with their interests.

 Please visit our Frequently Asked Questions Page for more details.